hedgeyedev/paypal-ipn-forwarder/README.md

       rackup -p <whatever port is set up to receive the PayPal IPN messages> -s thin

+_NOTE: The server gem sends out emails when errors occur.
+In order to make sure that they are sent to your inbox and not stuck in the spam folder, hit the url of the server with the extensions '/test_email' with the email as a parameter and mark the email that will be received in your inbox as "not spam".

+To assemble the url to trigger the test email, use the url of the forwarder, then add '/test_email' followed by '?' and the email.
+But, the '@' symbol of the email must be replaced with '%40'.
+So an email of 'bob@example.com' would have a url of 'url.com/test_email?bob%40example.com'

 ### Start your Development computer's Router that talks with the server

 Using the alias, run the gem on the Developer's computer.
 Once started, the gem will alert the developer